tmtsoftware/csw/docs/src/main/commons/apps.md

 @@@ note

 By default `csw-services.sh` script runs services in the foreground, you can press `ctr+c` to stop all the services.
-If you start services in background by running `./csw-services.sh start -a &` command, then you can stop these services using `csw-services.sh stop` command.
+If you start services in background by running `./csw-services.sh start &` command, then you can stop these services using `csw-services.sh stop` command.

 @@@